HeidiBT1/heidithiemann.github.io/_pages/about.md

 Alongside my research, I co-direct the Space Skills Alliance.
 We are the think-tank and backbone organisation addressing the UK's space skills shortage.
 You can check out our latest research [here](https://spaceskills.org/).

-Previously, I ran the award-winning website, [SpaceCareers.uk](https://spacecareers.uk/).
+Previously, I lead the careers website, [SpaceCareers.uk](https://spacecareers.uk/).

+I am also a Senior Mentor at Space School UK.